csvpath/csvpath/docs/functions.md

 Functions perform work within a csvpath.
 A function is represented by a name followed by parentheses.

-There are dozens of functions that are outlined elsewhere.
+There are dozens of functions listed below.
 More functions can be easily created; although, at the moment there is not yet a simple way to incorporate external code as a new function without changing the CsvPath codebase.

 Functions can contain:
 - terms